dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_ads/README.md

 ## Check list:

-  - Verify if UI corresponds to prototypes
+  - Verify if UI corresponds to prototype
   - User should be able to see advertisements at the right sidebar on the site
   - User should be able to click on the advertisement and be redirected to the advertised website
   - Admin user should be able to edit the advertisements list (including adding new advertisement, editing advertisement, deleting advertisement, and disabling advertisement for the whole site)